Skip to main

 University-wide Navigation

 You are cordially invited to the next “Pump It Up” celebration and semester kick-off event!
-We are inviting all of our faculty, staff, and students, along with friends, family, local alumni, and other community partners, to come together to connect and celebrate with your public health community, a place where you belong.
-At this event, you will experience a new appreciation for becoming a pumped-up public health champion.
+We are inviting all of our faculty, staff, and students, along with friends, family, alumni, and community partners, to come together to connect and celebrate with your public health community, a place where you belong.
+There will be games, networking opportunities, food, and a pump handle story performance.

 Schedule